HonestBlocks/Swastha-App/README.md

 Additionally smart contracts can be programmed that automatically execute when compliance conditions are not met, there by alerting the relevant parties in the supply chain.

 # Usage
+To Run this Project you need to run script.sh